alisw/AliPhysics/PWG/EMCAL/READMEemcCorrections.txt

 To discuss the configuration and introduce, consider the configuration excerpt below as an example:

 ~~~
 # This is a comment!
-# The next line sets the cell branch name - note that we support the "usedefault" pattern of setting containers branch names.
-cellBranchName: "usedefault"   # Anything after a "hash" symbol is a comment.
-# This defines the "sharedParamters" section.
-inputObjects:
+Comments can also be on inline - everything after the hash is a comment
+inputObjects:                               # Define all of the input objects for the corretions
-    cells:
+    cells:                                  # Configure cells
         # The user can select the name of each container
         # The names don't need to correspond to any particular scheme
         defaultCells:
+            # Note that we support the "usedefault" pattern of setting branch names.
             branchName: "usedefault"
-    clusterContainers:
+    clusterContainers:                      # Configure clusters
         # The user can select the name of each container
         # The names don't need to correspond to any particular scheme
-        defaultClusterContainer:
+        defaultClusterContainer:            # Name of a cluster input (corresponds to a cluster container)
             # Sets the branch name
             branchName: "usedefault"
             # Takes all default cuts!
-        defaultClusterContainer_1:
+        defaultClusterContainer_1:          # Name of another cluster input which inherits from defaultClusterContainer
             # The branch name is inherited from defaultClusterContainer!
-            minE: 0.0                        # Formerly clusterEMin
+            minE: 0.0                       # Cluster min E
-            minPt: 0.0                       # Formerly clusterPtMin
+            minPt: 0.0                      # Cluster min pt
-        defaultClusterContainer_2:
+        defaultClusterContainer_2:          # Name of another cluster input which inherits from defaultClusterContainer
             # The branch name is inherited from defaultClusterContainer!
-            minE: 0.0                        # Formerly clusterEMin
+            minE: 0.0                       # Cluster min E
-            minPt: 0.0                       # Formerly clusterPtMin
+            minPt: 0.0                      # Cluster min pt
             # Handled particularly for cluster containers
-            clusNonLinCorrEnergyCut: 0.15        # formerly "minPt" and then clusterNonLinCorrEnergyMin
+            clusNonLinCorrEnergyCut: 0.15   # formerly "minPt" in the non-linearity AddTask()
     trackContainers:
         # The user can select the name of each container
         # The names don't need to correspond to any particular scheme
-        defaultTrackContainer:
+        defaultTrackContainer:              # Name of a track input (corresponds to a track container)
             # Sets the branch name
             branchName: "usedefault"
             # Takes all default cuts!
-        defaultTrackContainer_1:
+        defaultTrackContainer_1:            # Name of another track input which inherits from defaultTrackContainer
             # The branch name is inherited from defaultClusterContainer!
-            minPt: 0.15                    # formerly "minPt"
+            minPt: 0.15                    # Track min pt
-            # Can set AODFilterBits or track filters
-            trackFilterType: kHybridTracks
-            #aodFilterBits:
+            trackFilterType: kHybridTracks          # Set the track filter type.
+Check the documentation for possible values
+            #aodFilterBits:                         # Can also set AOD filter bits.
+Check the docuemntation for more information
             #    - 16
             #    - 1
 sharedParameters:
-    # These are parameters shared by multiple correction components.
-    clusterBranchName: "usedefault"
-    trackBranchName: "usedefault"
+    # You can define here any parameters that you would like to share between tasks.
+See the documentation for more information
-# This defines the settings for the "AliEmcalCorrectionCellEnergy" correction.
+# This next section defines the settings for the "AliEmcalCorrectionCellEnergy" correction.
 # Note how the "AliEmcalCorrection" part of the name is not required when defining the settings
 CellEnergy:
     # All tasks can be enabled or disabled by setting the "enabled" property.